 How did they summon the courage that first time?
 What shifted their thinking from, I’m fine to I need help?

-“Sometimes it’s a huge crisis, like an overdose or an arrest or getting sentenced to jail,” says Geoff Godfrey, an advanced registered nurse practitioner at Ideal Option.
+“Sometimes it’s a huge crisis, like an overdose or an arrest or getting sentenced to jail,” says Geoff Godfrey, addiction medicine specialist.
 “In other cases, it’s a slow burn.
 The reasons run the gamut.”

 No matter what brought them to Ideal Option, patients in treatment have one thing in common: They feel an incredible sense of relief, a huge weight lifted, and feel proud of their life in recovery.

 “I have so much excitement in my life now,” says Rebecca, 29, an Ideal Option patient who became addicted to opioids at age 14.
 “My life isn’t about, How am I going to pay for pills?
 Now it’s: What can I do to move up the ladder at work and better my life and my kids’ lives?”

 Adds Rebecca: “I feel like I can finally show my son that you can struggle and make mistakes and redeem yourself from all of it.”

 Here’s the story of how Rebecca came to seek treatment, along with stories from other Ideal Option patients who are surprised, and grateful, to find themselves in recovery.

 Rebecca: “I knew if I put that needle in my arm, there was no turning back.”